Kuree/kratos-runtime/docs/README.md

 - `breakpoint_id`

     Foreign key linked to `breakpoint` `id`.
-Whenever a breakpoint is hit, the runtime will select all context rows that share the same `breakpoint_id` and then construct the context frame.
+Whenever a breakpoint is hit, the runtime will select all context rows that share the same `breakpoint_id` and and then construct the context frame (`instance_id` is also used as during multi-table select).

 - `name`